What is everolimus (Afinitor)?

 What should I avoid while taking Afinitor?

 Do not receive a "live" vaccine while using Afinitor, and avoid coming into contact with anyone who has recently received a live vaccine.
 There is a chance that the virus could be passed on to you.
-Live vaccines include measles, mumps, rubella (MMR), rotavirus, typhoid, yellow fever, varicella (chickenpox), zoster (shingles), and nasal flu (influenza) vaccine.
+Live vaccines include measles, mumps, rubella (MMR), polio, rotavirus, typhoid, yellow fever, varicella (chickenpox), and zoster (shingles).

-Grapefruit and grapefruit juice may interact with Afinitor and lead to unwanted side effects.
-Avoid the use of grapefruit products while taking Afinitor.
+Grapefruit may interact with Afinitor and lead to unwanted side effects.
+Avoid the use of grapefruit products.

 Afinitor side effects